MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 Hotpatch is supported on the following operating systems for VMs running on Azure and Azure Stack
 HCI:

-- Windows Server 2022 Datacenter: Azure Edition Server Core
+- Windows Server 2022 Datacenter: Azure Edition Core
 - Windows Server 2022 Datacenter: Azure Edition with Desktop Experience

 > [!NOTE]